AVSystem/Anjay-lite/doc/sphinx/source/FirmwareUpdateTutorial/FU-Introduction.rst

 	- Sends the firmware directly to the Client using the `Package` resource (`/5/0/0`).

-	In both cases, the Client acts only in response to the Server’s request.
+	In both cases, the Client acts only in response to the Server's request.

 Firmware Update modes
 ^^^^^^^^^^^^^^^^^^^^^